Risk Factors, Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 The majority of patients with colon cancer are treated with laparoscopic procedures or minimally invasive techniques.
 NorthShore’s surgeons are recognized experts in these forms of surgery and continue to expand these options for patients.
 Multimodal strategies combining surgery, chemotherapy and radiation are also used, when necessary, to ensure optimal outcomes for patients with rectal cancer.
 For individuals diagnosed with colon cancer, chemotherapy and surgery may be used.

-Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
-For colon and rectal cancer cancer your team may include your medical oncologist, surgeon, gastroenterologist, radiation oncologist, oncology nurse, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-Because NorthShore focuses on early detection, our medical genetics team is an important collaborator in treating patients with colon and rectal cancer.
+Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized colorectal cancer treatment plan.
+For colon and rectal cancer your team may include your medical oncologist, surgeon, gastroenterologist, radiation oncologist, oncology nurse, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+Because NorthShore focuses on early detection, our medical genetics team is an important collaborator in treating patients with colorectal cancer.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each individual patient.

 Patients are at the center of our multidisciplinary team, and Kellogg staff arrange for them to be seen by their multidisciplinary specialists at one appointment, not only for their convenience but to provide a consensus on their course of treatment.
 Our use of one of the most advanced Electronic Medical Record (EMR) systems in the country enhances our open communication and promotes collaboration in our patient care.